Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 Feel free to check out the GitHub repository for the complete code and try experimenting with different parameters to see how they affect volatility estimates.

+I'd love to hear your thoughts!
+Share your feedback, questions, or suggestions for future topics in the comments below.

-Happy analyzing, and as always, may your trading strategies be well-informed!
+**Happy analyzing**, and as always, may your trading strategies be **well-informed**!